Track and Trace (DHL Supply Chain)

 Using the API

-The All Order Types API takes only 3 key parameters in the first call.
-An order reference, country code, and business partner ID are required.
+The All Order Types API takes only 2 key parameters in the first call.
+An order reference and country code.

 Within the payload returned by this API will be a unique key, "order_id", this must be used as the required parameter for the second API call.